lukejamesmorrison/version-js/README.md

 ### Comparison

-A `Version` object may be compared to another to determine if it is newer/older/equal to.
+A `Version` object may be compared to another.

 Assuming a second `version2` object: